Featured Image

 • Contacting witnesses: If provided, witness accounts will be collected to corroborate your report and provide additional perspectives on the incident.

-• Gathering additional evidence: Depending on the nature of the complaint, further evidence like emails, social media posts, or security footage may be obtained.
+• Gathering additional evidence: Depending on the nature of the complaint, further evidence, such as emails, social media posts, or security footage, may be obtained.

 Remember, throughout the investigation, you have the right to be informed of the process, ask questions, and provide additional information as needed.